mrdeephang/firebase_CRUD/README.md

    firebase_core:
    firebase_auth:
    cloud_firestore:

-# Add other Firebase packages as needed
+   //Add other Firebase packages as needed

 7. flutter pub get
 8. now change ndk to "27.0.12077973" or just remove and minsdk to 23 or higher